xemishra/pyamazon/README.md

 - Structured Output – Access all product data in a clean Python dict format.
 - Multi-domain Friendly – Works on amazon.in, amazon.com, and other country-specific domains.
 - Lightweight & No API Key Needed – Pure scraping using requests and BeautifulSoup, no authentication required.

+# Disclaimer
+This project is intended for educational and personal use only.
+PyAmazon is not affiliated with Amazon in any way.
+Product data is extracted by parsing publicly available HTML, which may change over time.
+If Amazon updates their website structure, some features of this module may stop working.
+Please do not use this tool for spamming, scraping at scale, or violating Amazon’s Terms of Service.
+Use responsibly, respectfully, and at your own risk.

+<h2 align="center">Made with ❤️ by <a href="https://github.com/xemishra">Shivanand Mishra</a></h2>